ntclark/Common/Readme.md

 I do not specify Visual Studio Version.
 In 30 years working with Visual Studio, I have never seen definitive proof that VS version actually matters.
 At least to the extent that it's the "latest" or pretty near so.

-A consistent and rock solid software development environment is a very difficult thing to achieve, and is not that commonly reached.
+A consistent and rock solid software development environment is a difficult thing to achieve, and is not that commonly reached.
 I believe that this one technique, creating a location and pointing to it with the GSYSTEM_HOME_ environment variable is the easiest way to have you get configured as quickly as possible.

 **Note**: Visual Studio has what I consider to be  bug.
-If you navigate properties which involve a disc location, VS may include relative paths to that location in the project file.
-You will need to "unload" the project, manually edit the project file, and change those relative locations to your location (hopefully using the $(GSYSTEM_HOME) environment variable expansion where appropriate).
-I assume it's the same moron VS developer who limited the File MRU list to a whopping 10 entries.
+If you navigate properties which involve a disc location in your GSYSTEM_HOME folder tree, VS may include relative (to the project file) paths to that location in the project file.
+You will need to "unload" the project, manually edit the project file, and change those relative paths to your location (hopefully using the $(GSYSTEM_HOME) environment variable expansion where appropriate).
+I assume it's the same moron VS developer who limited the File MRU list to a whopping 10 entries who caused this bug.

 If you look at any of my projects in the "Property Manager" pane of Visual Studio, you will see that the very first thing I do when creating a new project is to go there, right click on the project name, and add the "Common Options.props" file.